Facts About German Shepherd Dogs

 Dogs bred to show standards, such as those recognized by The Kennel Club in the United Kingdom, are in conflict with German Shepherd breed clubs about the issue of soundness.
-The show-strains have been bred with an extremely sloping top-line back that causes poor gait.
-Working dogs such as those used as service dogs generally have the traditional straight back.
+The show strains have been bred with a highly sloping top-line back that causes poor gait.
+Working dogs, such as those used as service dogs, generally have the traditional straight back.
 I like the straight back.

-One of the best knows German Shepherds to those of my generation is the famous Rin Tin Tin.
+One of my generation’s best-known German Shepherd dogs is the famous Rin Tin Tin.
 This German Shepherd helped the breed overcome the prejudice against the breed because of war.

 Bullet, The Wonder Dog, was a character on the television series “The Roy Rogers Show” (1951 – 1957).
 In real life, the German Shepherd that played Bullet was also a family pet owned by Roy Rogers and Dale Evans.